 - Last Interment Date

-Will there be services in a church or at the funeral home?
+Will there be services in a church, funeral home or graveside?
 Please supply name of church or clergy.

-Many people opt to specify donations to a favorite cause, others will accept flowers.
-The funeral home will arrange to order flowers for you or you may contact your own florist directly.
+Many people opt to specify donations to a favorite charity or organization, others will accept flowers.
+The funeral home will arrange to order flowers for you at no additional charge or you may contact your own florist directly.

 Men or women may be pallbearers.
 The minimum number of bearers is four.
-You can use 4, 5, 6, 7 or 8 bearers.
-If there are others that would like to participate, they can be honorary bearers.
+You can use 4, 5, 6, 7 or 8 pallbearers.
+If there are others that would like to participate, they can serve as honorary bearers.

 We always suggest a long sleeve outfit with a modest neckline for a woman and a suit for a man.
 Possibly something that they would wear to church or out to dinner.
 It should reflect the individual's taste.
 Please provide undergarments when possible.
 Shoes may be worn, if desired, but are not necessary.

-A recent photograph can be used in the newspaper with the obituary or it may be used by the hairdresser for reference.
+A recent photograph can be used in the newspaper obituary or our website obituary.
+It may be used by the hairdresser for reference.

 Other Things to Consider:

-Charlene, Tom or Bob will guide, you through all the necessary arrangements and see that you have attended to everything you need.
+Charlene or Tom will guide you through all the necessary arrangements and see that you have attended to everything you need.